gabldotink/subtrees/README.md

 The transfers from the account to the savings goal have no reference or note.
 The lack of reference or note could be confusing for customers.
 So adding a reference or note to the transfer detailing it is a round up and the transaction that caused it would improve the customer experience.

+### Round Up Minimum Threshold
+Each transaction round up is done separately, the round up transfers transaction id is the transaction id that caused it; so even if the tool is executed multiple times a round up for each transaction only happens once.
+An improved customer experience before performing any round up transfers would be to check they have at least the total amount in their account.
+Otherwise, we may drain the account of nearly all funds, leaving them open to overdraft fees or other issues.
+Or we have a threshold for the account which when below(which could be configurable by the customer) then we perform no rounding up at all.

 ## Technical Future Improvements
 ### Snapshot Testing